yphil-dev/petrolette/README.md

 ### Installation

--   Copy the files in a directory within a webserver root.
+-   Copy the files in a directory within a webserver root, or just a directory on your local machine
--   Point your browser to that webserver's directory.
+-   Point your browser to that directory.
 That's it.
 -   Oh, if you want to use the favicon caching feature (those favicons can take a loong time to get) make sure that the web server has the right to write to our directory:
     -   On the average web server (Debian / Apache) it's generally just a matter of, in the root folder: 'sudo chown .www-data .'
 -   or create it yourself : sudo mkdir favicon<sub>cache</sub>/ (NWS works perfectly w/o caching, only a little less fast)